JohnTheTripper/moviegoer-prototype/movies_cited.md

 - *Jay and Silent Bob Reboot*.
 Directed by Kevin Smith, View Askew Productions, 2019.
 - *Lying and Stealing*.
 Directed by Matt Aselton, Cota Films, 2019.
 - *Ma*.
 Directed by Tate Taylor, Blumhouse Productions, 2019.
-- *A Madea Family Funeral*.
+- *Madea Family Funeral, A*.
 Directed by Tyler Perry, Tyler Perry Studios, 2019.
 - *Midnight in Paris*.
 Directed by Woody Allen, Gravier Productions, 2011.
 - *Molly's Game*.
 Directed by Aaron Sorkin, STX Films, 2017.
 - *Monte Carlo*.
 Directed by Thomas Bezucha, Fox 2000 Pictures, 2011.
 - *No Escape*.
 Directed by John Erick Dowdle, Bold Films, 2015.
 - *Parasite*.
 Directed by Bong Joon-ho, Barunson E&A, 2019.
-- *The Parts You Lose*.
+- *Parts You Lose, The*.
 Directed by Christopher Cantwell, The H Collective, 2019.
 - *Plus One*.
 Directed by Jeff Chan, Red Hour Productions, 2019.
 - *Preggoland*.
 Directed by Jacob Tierney, Optic Nerve Films, 2014.
 - *Ready or Not*.
 Directed by Matt Bettinelli-Olpin and Tyler Gillett, Mythology Entertainment, 2019.